11BelowStudio/HECC-IT/README.md

 Please go to [./Technical Documentation/README.md](./Technical%20Documentation/README.md) for the table of contents for the technical documentation.

+If you want to see the information about every single class/method/etc all individually documented, please go to the [./JavaDocs](./JavaDocs) folder for the full JavaDoc-style documentation.
+You may need to download and unzip that folder on your computer to actually browse it as intended.

+If you wanted a brief overview of the classes in each package, please refer to the package-level READMEs in each subfolder of [./src](./src).

 ## What the HECC does this do?